 Located opposite the step-wells is the Harshat Mata Temple, built a little after the step-wells in the 9th century. the temple is considered to have been a Vaishanv shrine earlier.

 ‘The Eastern Gateway of India,’ Bharatpur is home to the petite Keoladeo National Park.
 This is a must for nature lovers and avid birdwatchers.
 Only 29 sq. km total, more than 300 species of migratory birds from all around Asia have been recorded in the park, which also contains a lot of separate wildlife.
 It is a wonderful mosaic of different vegetation, ranging from swampy woodlands to dry grasslands, and hence is a UNESCO World Heritage Site.

 Everyone’s welcomed at the Pushkar Lake (Photo Credit – Max Art)

-This is another extremely visited city in Rajasthan, not only by foreigners, but by many Indians.
-It’s is one of the most sacred places in all India, and consequently a massive pilgrimage site for Hindus and Sikhs.
+This is another extremely visited city in Rajasthan, not only by foreigners but by many Indians.
+It is one of the most sacred places in all of India, and consequently a massive pilgrimage site for Hindus and Sikhs.
 This is because of the holy Pushkar Lake, from the Hindu epics the Ramayana and the Mahabharata, and also other scriptures mentioning the famous place and lake.

 The Ranthambore National Park is the perfect nature backdrop if you’re interested in seeing some tigers.
 It’s quite easy to spot tigers in this 392 sq. km park, prowling and roaming freely in their natural habitat.
 It also includes a variety of different wildlife and flora, like the native dhok trees.
 The Ranthambore Fort is massive and overlooks the entire park from above offering a stunning sunset and sunrise.